bndtools/bnd/gradle-plugins/README.md

 The tasks of the Gradle Plugin for Bnd Workspace Builds use the Bnd Workspace model objects such as [Workspace][8] and [Project][9] at task execution time to perform Bnd operations.
 However, Gradle's [Configuration Cache][23] support requires that all objects used at task execution time must be serializable and the Bnd Workspace model objects are not serializable.
 So the Gradle Plugin for Bnd Workspace Builds cannot be used with Gradle's Configuration Cache.
+The workspace plugin explicitly declares this incompatibility via `Task.notCompatibleWithConfigurationCache()` so that Gradle reports a clear error if configuration cache is enabled.

 ## Gradle Tasks